ChristianTremblay/pyhaystack/docs/source/site.rst

         # do something with res

 This ensures that the operation is complete prior to retrieving its result.
+In getting into this habit, you won't be bitten in the posterior if an asynchronous client is used later on.

 Operation states
 """"""""""""""""

-The individual states of an operation depends on the type of state machine being inspected, however all have a final state that can be checked by inspecting the `is_done` property.
+The individual states of an operation depends on the type of state machine being inspected, however all have a final state that can be checked by inspecting the ``is_done`` property.
 An operation is "done" if:

-* the operation succeeded, in which case see the `result` property to retrieve the return value.
+* the operation succeeded, in which case see the ``result`` property to retrieve the return value.

-* the operation failed, in which case reading `result` will re-raise the exception.
+* the operation failed, in which case reading ``result`` will re-raise the exception.

 Signals
 """""""

-Pyhaystack uses the :py:module:`signalslot` module to provide a signal-based interface using the observer pattern.
+Pyhaystack uses the :py:mod:`signalslot` module to provide a signal-based interface using the observer pattern.
 If you've ever worked with Qt, you'll be familiar with how this works.